yagiz2000/full-stack-project/README.md

 # full-stack-project
-Full stack project with vue express and mysql
+Full stack project with vue express and mysql(with pure HTML&CSS)

 # Front End
 For front-end configuration you don't need do something special.
 Just go to the demo link.